 No one wants to lose a project they’ve been working on or have an interruption in their workflow or entertainment due to the functionality of the computer.
 It could be something small such as a password or text chain or something big and important like a large project for work or an important document, but if it’s lost, it’s a real pain.

 Sometimes you need to reset your MacBook Pro.
 This could be because the screen freezes and you can’t get any applications or programs to run.
-It could also be because of any assortment of other issues that necessitate a reset.
+It could also be due to any assortment of other issues that necessitate a reset.

 Why Reset Your MacBook Pro

-This type of reset is usually done to fix a frozen screen or unresponsive program and can also be a solution to get programs to work after a new install or upgrade to your computer.
+This type of reset is usually done to fix a frozen screen or unresponsive application and can also be a solution to get apps to work after a new install or upgrade to your computer.
 Oftentimes, if your MacBook Pro is acting weird or running slow, this soft reset can do the trick to get it running right.

-This factory reset basically removes all information on your MacBook Pro and restores everything to exactly how it was set up when you purchased it.
-This reset can help speed up a slow computer or get rid of any files and programs that are bogging your system down.
+This factory reset basically removes all information on your Mac and restores everything to exactly how it was set up when you purchased it.
+This reset can help speed up your MacBook or get rid of any files and applications that are bogging your system down.

 How to Reset MacBook Pro Without Losing Data

-For a soft reset, there is less risk in losing data during the process.
-If your computer is not frozen, be sure to save any and all information in currently running programs and try to close them before restarting.
+For a soft reset, there is less risk of losing data during the process.
+If your Mac is not frozen, be sure to save any and all information in currently running applications and try to close them before restarting.

 For a factory reset, there are some extra steps you need to take to make sure you don’t lose any important data in the process.
 Since a factory reset basically wipes your computer clean, never go through with the process until you know any information you want to keep is backed up so you don’t lose it.
-The steps for completing a factory reset on your MacBook Pro without losing data are:

 Step 1.
 Backup your Data

-You can backup all of your data easily onto an external hard drive.
-By using the Time Machine program built in to your MacBook Pro, you can easily make a copy of all of your information and store it on an external hard drive.
+You can backup all of your data easily onto an external hard drive or any other external storage device.
+By using the Time Machine program built into your MacBook Pro, you can easily make a copy of all of your information and store it on an external hard drive.

-You can choose to perform a complete backup of all of the information stored on your computer or can be selective and only choose certain files that you want to store.
-Time Machine and other backup programs will allow you to pick and choose the files you want to keep easily.
+You can choose to perform a complete backup of all of the information stored on your Mac or can be selective and only choose certain files that you want to store.
+Time Machine and other backup disk programs will allow you to pick and choose the files you want to keep easily.

 Step 2.
-Reset Your Computer
+Reset Your MacBook

 A factory reset is more complicated than a simple reset and there are a few more steps to the process.

 Step 3.
-Restore Data to Computer
+Restore Data to Your Mac

 Once connected, open the Finder, click Applications, click Utilities, click Migration Assistant, and click continue.
 This window will now show up on your screen:

 Click the source from which you want to load information back to your computer.
 This could be another computer, a hard drive, or Time Machine backup.

 It’s a good habit to back up the data on your Mac often and it is very important to do this when performing a factory reset that will wipe out all of the data on your MacBook Pro.

-Have you ever performed a factory reset on your computer?
+Have you ever performed a factory reset on your MacBook Pro or MacBook Air?
 Did you lose any data?About Eric